 Hashimoto’s exercise intolerance is an issue for many patients suffering from Hashimoto’s.
-Mobility and strength go both hand in hand.
+Mobility, endurance and strength go both hand in hand.
 Below is a great video from Ido Portal with a short sequence for you.

 How to beat Hashimoto’s exercise intolerance?

 It’s easy… Make mobility training a part of your daily life instead.
-If you can’t do overly strenous workouts then focus on mobility exercises that can make you feel great as well.
+If you can’t do overly strenuous workouts then focus on mobility exercises that can make you feel great as well.